-Did Carey act fairly and reasonably in proceeding with Mr S's instructions?
+Did Carey act fairly and reasonably in proceeding with Mr W's instructions?

-Carey has said that it was reasonable to proceed in the light of the indemnity, and that it was obliged to proceed in accordance with COBS 11.2.19R.
+Carey has said in other complaints considered by us that it was reasonable for it to proceed in the light of the indemnity, and that it was obliged to proceed in accordance with COBS 11.2.19R.